 Since the intensity of the aurora depends on solar activity, one needs to carefully plan and have a bit of luck to be able to photograph them while they are there.

-As with any genre of photography, there are certain camera settings that you need to take care of and gear that you need to use for aurora photography.
+As with any genre of photography, there are certain camera settings that you need to take care of and camera gear that you need to use to photograph northern lights or for aurora photography which is commonly called the northern lights photography or southern lights photography depending on where you live.

 We will quickly look at what the aurora is, how it is formed and some basic information on watching out for these phenomena before we dive into the technical side of aurora photography.